ebrasha/abdal-security-headers/readme.txt

 * Basic security headers implementation

 == Upgrade Notice ==

+= 5.1.2 =
+This version includes important UI fixes and improved mobile support.
+Update recommended for all users.

 = 5.1.1 =
 This version includes important UI fixes and improved mobile support.
 Update recommended for all users.